Introduction

 And then we install typst-test

-tag, this tag does not yet have features like test set expressions, but it works just the same otherwise.
+branch, this branch does not yet have features like test set expressions, but it is somewhat stable and receives fixes.

 steps: